whoever11/js_review_lab1/README.md

 ## Prompt 4 : I95 Express

 Create an array called newEnglandStates and add 3 states to it.
 Then create an array called midAtlantic and add 3 states to it.
 Next, create an array called southeastStates and add 3 states to it.

-Use a spread operator to combine these 3 arrays together into an array called eastCoast.

-Once we have 9 states in our East Coast, create a variable called theWest that takes 3 states from a westCoast array, and 3 from a southWest array using our spread operators.

-Finally, add your eastCoast and theWest arrays together into an array called unitedStates, which should have at least 15 states in it.

 ## Prompt 5: Pythagorean Theorum